Embedding the Workforce Disability Equality Standard

 The WDES 2022 reporting timeline ran from 1 May to 31 May for NHS trusts and foundation trusts.
 It required metrics and narrative data to be reported via the WDES data collection framework (DCF).

-In addition, trusts are required to publish details on their website by 31 October 2023 - this includes their WDES annual report which should contain their organisation’s data for each metric, their WDES action plan and details of progress.
+In addition, trusts were required to publish details on their website by 31 October 2023 - this includes their WDES annual report which should contain their organisation’s data for each metric, their WDES action plan and details of progress.

-2022 WDES annual report
+WDES 2023 report findings